 Alcohol use disorder (AUD) is a complex and multifaceted issue that impacts individuals across various demographics, each presenting distinct challenges and requiring specialized approaches for effective management and treatment.
-This section delves into the nuances of AUD as it pertains to four specific populations: adolescents and young adults, older adults, women, and the LGBTQ+ community.
+This section delves into the nuances of AUD pertaining to four specific populations: adolescents and young adults, older adults, women, and the LGBTQ+ community.

 By examining the unique factors that contribute to AUD in these groups, such as developmental stages, societal pressures, physiological differences, and the impact of discrimination and stigma, we aim to highlight the importance of tailored strategies in both prevention and treatment.
 Additionally, we will explore relevant data and statistics that shed light on the prevalence and specific characteristics of AUD within these populations.